AllenDowney/ThinkDataStructures/day02/README.md

     `public MyLinkedList()`

 1. Implement a method called `addLast` that will add a `Chicken` to the end of your `MyLinkedList`.
-Remember to consider the special cases where `size` is 0 or 1.
+Remember to consider the special case where `size` is 0.

     `public void addLast(Chicken c)`

 1. Sometimes a chicken will confuse the beginning of the line with the end of the line, and Hieu needs to be able to deal with this.
 Implement `addFirst` that will allow a chicken to be added to the front of the `LinkedList`.
-Remember to consider the special cases where `size` is 0 or 1.
+Remember to consider the special case where `size` is 0.

     `public void addFirst(Chicken c)`